DomagojKasalo/Descriptive-Statistics-Analysis/README.md

 # Descriptive Statistics Analysis of Basketball Player Performance

 ## Overview
-This project entails a thorough statistical analysis of a basketball player's performance across 40 games, aiming to uncover insights into their scoring patterns and overall efficiency.
-Utilizing Python's powerful libraries, we've dissected the player's scoring data to present a comprehensive view of their performance metrics.
+This is detailed statistical analysis of a basketball player's performance in scoring throughout 40 games, carried out with the intention of revealing the quantity of his scoring and how efficient it was toward team effort.
+Let's explore deep down into this player's scoring data using Python and its powerful libraries to give us a complete view of his performance metrics.

 ## Key Features and Findings
 * **Data Loading and Cleaning:** Utilized Pandas to load and prepare the dataset for analysis, ensuring accuracy and reliability in the subsequent statistical evaluation.